captain-calc/HexaEdit-CE/ReadMe.md

 https://www.cemetech.net/forum/viewtopic.php?t=16759

+#### Branch "improve-core" Information

+Updates to this branch will focus on improving the abilities and struture of the core editing functions.
+This is a developmental branch, so code stored here is **not** guaranteed to be stable.

 #### Installation

 After extracting the HexaEdit_CE.zip file, send the following file to your calculator using a computer-calculator link program, such as TI-Connect CE or TILP: